 Ideal cut diamonds are round, brilliant, princess cut diamonds.
 Tolkowsky’s ideal cut serves as a guideline for the ideal cut diamonds made today.
 In totality, there are six ideal cuts, out of which 3 are most common around the world.

 James Allen offers four cuts of diamonds.
 From these four, 2 are ideal cuts.
 Ideal cut diamonds reflect almost all the light and are also one of the rarest cuts in the diamond market.

-The ideal cut also known as excellent cut (as of AGS) has near to flawless cut proportions with perfect facet angles.
-The brilliance and fire of ideal cut diamonds never remains unnoticed.
-The perfectly symmetry facets of the James Allen Ideal cut diamonds reflect the light to the eyes.
+The ideal cut is also known as excellent cut (as of AGS) has near to flawless cut proportions with perfect facet angles.
+The brilliance and fire of ideal cut diamonds never remain unnoticed.
+The perfectly symmetrical facets of the James Allen Ideal cut diamonds reflect the light to the eyes.

 An enormous amount of light strikes each pavilion of an ideal cut diamond and is reflected through the table and crown.
 This renders a maximized brilliance and fire of the diamond.

 Moreover, the ideal cut diamonds are graded by GIA and AGS labs.
 Contrary to the True Hearts, which at most carry a Triple zero on AGS and an excellent cut status on GIA certifications.
 Despite being the most valuable diamonds, they don’t own proper certifications but that’s not really a deal-breaker for most of us.

 Price and Value of True Heart vs. Ideal Cut